iPhone 3GS Review

 If you’re a current iPhone user with either the original generation or the 3G model, you’ll definitely notice a speed increase which is always nice, but depending on your budget, you may not want to shell out for what’s essentially the same iPhone with a few tweaks.

-For those of you thinking of buying an iPhone for the first time, you’re in luck, especially with the iPhone now on multiple UK networks, so you’re no longer restricted to O2’s network.
-By the end of January 2010 you’ll be able to buy a PAYG iPhone or get a contract for an O2 iPhone, Orange iPhone, Vodafone iPhone and even a Tesco iPhone – who’d have thought a few months ago, we’d end up having this much iPhone network choice in the UK?
+For those of you thinking of buying an iPhone for the first time, you’re in luck, especially with it now being on multiple UK networks, so you’re no longer restricted to O2’s network.
+By the end of January 2010 you’ll be able to buy a PAYG iPhone or get one on contract with O2, or an Orange iPhone, or Vodafone iPhone and even a Tesco iPhone – who’d have thought a few months ago, we’d end up having this much iPhone network choice in the UK?

 Have you got an iPhone 3G/3GS?
 Which network have you got your’s running on?
 What do you think to both your iPhone and choice of network, let us know by leaving a comment below!